dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/capture-vision-router-module.md

 ## CaptureVisionRouter Class

-The `CaptureVisionRouter` class defines how a user interact with image-processing and semantic-processing products in their applications.
-A `CaptureVisionRouter` instance accepts an image source and returns processing results which may contain [Final results]({{site.architecture}}output.html#final-results?lang=js) or [Intermediate Results]({{site.architecture}}output.html#intermediate-results?lang=js).
+The `CaptureVisionRouter` class defines how a user interacts with image-processing and semantic-processing products in their applications.
+A `CaptureVisionRouter` instance accepts and processes images from an image source and returns processing results which may contain [Final results]({{site.architecture}}output.html#final-results?lang=js) or [Intermediate Results]({{site.architecture}}output.html#intermediate-results?lang=js).
 The following code snippet shows its basic usage:

 ```typescript
 let router = await Dynamsoft.CVR.CaptureVisionRouter.createInstance();